DerTimm81/newtryouts/README.md

 Running the python code
 ------------------------

+IMPORTANT: Common issue is the fact that you do not save and re-run the scripts before executing.
+In those cases, error messages occur as the server is not understanding your request.

 you will always want to start the grpc server first by calling --> python3 greet_server.py